 Richie McCaw, the recently retired All Black Captain who achieved everything possible in the game of rugby is for me, the ultimate sporting role model.
 No ‘big noting’, always self-effacing, forever humble and a true team man.
 Richie is a quiet achiever and phenomenal competitor.
 He personifies grit and sacrifice and experienced unrivalled success as a rugby player and leader.

-There is a beautiful tribalism to football in the UK, a pride and passion that is entirely unique, but the tracksuits can lead to inflated egos when perhaps they are no more than a three-striped mask of our own insecurities?
+There is a beautiful tribalism to football in the UK, a pride and passion that is entirely unique.
+During my time coaching there I learned more about coaching than ever, but the tracksuits can lead to inflated egos when perhaps they are no more than a three-striped mask of our own insecurities?
 The club badges are part of English football and there are plenty of unbelievably good coaches around who wear them, but the best of the best seem to remove their own ego from the equation, putting their players development first.

 In James Kerr’s best-selling book about the All Blacks culture, Legacy, he cites a Maori proverb – “The kumara (sweet potato) does not need to say how sweet he is.”
 I like the sentiment that goes with this and believe we can learn from it as coaches.

 I’ve been exceptionally fortunate in my time to meet some fantastic coaches.
-In the last year or so, I’ve been privileged to interview some of the best for Player Development Project.
+In the last few years, I’ve been privileged to interview some of the best for Player Development Project.
 The common traits I have seen with industry leaders are:

 - No swagger, no ego, just grit